 Want to hear more of my conversation with Randy Haug?
 Check out what he has to say about the various firms they partnered with early on and how he feels about those investments.
 I’ll give you a hint: he’s happy about it now!
 Randy is also looking forward to the future of LTi:

 “I’m really excited about where we’re going as a company…It’s more of the same of what we’ve had, but in an exciting, bigger way.”

 If you missed Part 1, you can check it out here.
 You can learn more about Randy’s beginnings and how his upbringing influenced his entrepreneurial spirit:

 Celebrating 30 Years: Interview with LTi Co-Founder Randy Haug – Part 1

 Thanks for being part of our 30th anniversary celebrations!

-P.S.
-You can also listen to our interview with LTi’s CEO Jeff Van Slyke and hear some of his story, why LTi set up an office in Kanas City, and what we look for in new LTi team members:
+Listen to our interview with LTi’s CEO Jeff Van Slyke.
+Here you will hear some of his story, why LTi set up an office in Kanas City, and what we look for in new LTi team members:

 Welcome to Kansas City: Interview with LTi President & CEO Jeff Van Slyke